GLOBAL MARKETS-Stocks climb as U.S. votes, euro steady

 In the bond market, U.S. Treasuries prices dipped and German government debt held steady after racking up safe-haven gains on Monday tied to uncertainty about the U.S. election.

-Gold was poised for its biggest one-day gain since late September, although it was hovering near a nine-week low set on Monday.
-Bullion was about 0.8 percent higher at $1,697.69 an ounce.
+Gold rose for a second day, although it was hovering near a nine-week low set on Monday.
+The bullion was about 0.5 percent higher at $1,692.74 an ounce.

+* Co is undertaking management restructuring in which 7 senior leaders will be leaving co following transition of their duties

 * Host Hotels & Resorts, Inc. Reports solid results for 2016, announces share repurchase program and the acquisition of the Don Cesar